Villages and Maps

 1. SGGEE Location Guidelines and Gazetteers

 The standards below will help you to find your village and understand the governmental districts and boundary changes that have taken place over the past two centuries.
 The gazetteers will help you to find the villages and include actual map coordinates to take you to a precise location.
 They will also help you to correctly enter village locations in Legacy or other genealogy software.
-We will eventually make these gazetteers searchable with the ability to click the coordinate to go directly to a map for viewing.

 A note about latitude and longitude given in the gazetteers: These are given in degrees-minutes-seconds [ddmmss].
 Because of the curvature of the earth, the distance of one second varies with the degree of latitude.
 At 50° it is approximately 30 metres or 100 feet.
 Therefore the location shown is very precise and your actual village size will extend well beyond that specific location.
 To use these numbers in GOOGLE Earth, you will have to change the format to [dd mm ss N dd mm ss E].